davidsoergel/conja/README.md

 ### Conja solution

 In Conja, the `next()` call itself is done from each worker thread, not on some producer thread.
 Normally the call is synchronized on the iterator itself; in the case of an expensive `next()`, this just reconstitutes the bottleneck.
-However, the `Parallel.forEach()` and `Parallel.map()` methods also accept a [http://dev.davidsoergel.com/maven/conja/apidocs/com/davidsoergel/conja/ThreadSafeNextOnlyIterator.html ThreadSafeNextOnlyIterator] instead of a regular Iterator.
+However, the `Parallel.forEach()` and `Parallel.map()` methods also accept a [ThreadSafeNextOnlyIterator](http://davidsoergel.github.io/conja/com/davidsoergel/conja/ThreadSafeNextOnlyIterator.html) instead of a regular Iterator.
 If you want to provide an iterator with an expensive next() operation, just implement that interface and ensure that the next() call is thread-safe.

-A common case is the [http://dev.davidsoergel.com/maven/conja/apidocs/com/davidsoergel/conja/MappingThreadSafeNextOnlyIterator.html MappingThreadSafeNextOnlyIterator], which applies some function to each element from an underlying iterator.
+A common case is the [MappingThreadSafeNextOnlyIterator](http://davidsoergel.github.io/conja/com/davidsoergel/conja/MappingThreadSafeNextOnlyIterator.html), which applies some function to each element from an underlying iterator.
 In this case the call to the underlying iterator may need to be synchronized, but the mapping function (which is likely the expensive part anyway) can be executed in parallel.